mlava/better-tasks/README.md

 ## 📜 Changelog (recent highlights)

-Saved Dashboard Views
+- Saved Dashboard Views
   - Save, switch, update, rename, and delete named dashboard views capturing filters, grouping, and search state.
   - Cross-Graph & Cross-Device Persistence
     - Views are stored via Roam Depot extension settings and sync automatically across graphs and devices.
   - Dirty State Awareness
     - The Update action is only enabled when the current dashboard state differs from the saved view.
   - Improved Dashboard Toolbar Layout
-  -Clean separation between header actions (Refresh / Close) and view controls for a more stable, predictable layout.
+    - Clean separation between header actions (Refresh / Close) and view controls for a more stable, predictable layout.
   - Command Palette Support
     - Quickly save or switch dashboard views directly from the command palette.

 - Added unified pickers and in-memory indexes for Projects, Waiting-for, and Context across inline pills, dashboard menus, and the create/convert prompt; options refresh from your configured attributes and clean up when removed.
 - Added a 'Today Widget' - automatically place a block and children or block and React panel in today's DNP